 Basic Australia Work and Travel Visa Requirements

-As a UK citizen, to be eligible for the Working Holiday visa Australia 2020, you must:
+As a UK citizen, to be eligible for the Working Holiday visa Australia in 2023, you must:

 - Be between the ages of 18 and 30

 - Have a UK passport or a passport from another eligible country

 - Not be accompanied by any dependent children